sc-idevops/twitchwiki/whiskeyding0.md

 ## In-Jokes
 - Whiskey uses extensive emotes from these sources, several of which are in-jokes for the stream.
-- Whiskey often tells views the rules of the stream, things he encourages chat not to do but they inevitably disobey. the rules are:
+- Whiskey often tells views the rules of the stream, things he encourages chat not to do but they inevitably disobey.
+He then instructs the mods to time 1 or 2 people out for a few minutes.
+The rules are:
   1. Don't use the "V word" in chat! (vore)
-  2. No KEKW-ing in the chat!
+  2. No KEKW-ing in the chat! (referencing an emote)
-  3. No "Smiles" in the chat! (referencing an emote)
+  3. No "Smiles" in the chat! (also referencing an emote)
   4. Do *NOT* call Whiskey Cute! ...he's handsome.
 - Whiskey often featured a person from chat on a throne during his stream.
 The person was selected by a poll at the start of the stream, the person who added on the most channel points to their vote.
 They would be made VIP in the channel for the month and featured on the throne for the rest of the stream.
   - Every stream whiskey will mess up on switching scenes to just chatting and instead plays the ALL HAIL sequence.